fbpx

 I live for adventure, travel, and hunting, but with that comes a lot of what-ifs, uncertainty, highs and lows, defeats and triumphs.

-It began as a planned-out of-state hunting trip, another animal on my ever-growing list.
+It began as a planned out-of-state hunting trip, another animal on my ever-growing list.
 Kentucky has a vast array of beauty – mountains, lakes, a variety of animals, good people, good bourbon, and good music.
 Kinda of a laid-back, no-kinda-hurry vibe.
 The mountains of Kentucky where the black bear roams and elk bugle.

 Kentucky has become a state that holds beauty, adventure, fun hunting, hiking, and great friends.